LUMIVERO/C6-Citation-Style-Scripts/Components/COT Other/COT002 Prefix for Number depending on the content of the Language field/readme.de.md

-# Prefix for Number depending on the content of the "Language" field
+# Prefix and suffix for Number depending on the content of the "Language" field

 Zeitschriftenaufsätze abhängig von der Sprache des Aufsatzes unterschiedlich zitieren.